surfingoldelephant/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/About/about_Comment_Based_Help.md

 ### Comment-based Help for a Script

 The following sample script includes comment-based help.
-Notice the blank lines between the closing `#>` and the `Param` statement.
-In a script that doesn't have a `Param` statement, there must be at least two blank lines between the final comment in the help topic and the first function declaration.
+Notice the blank lines between the closing `#>` and the `param` statement.
+In a script that doesn't have a `param` statement, there must be at least two blank lines between the final comment in the help topic and the first function declaration.
 Without these blank lines, `Get-Help` associates the help topic with the function, not the script.